Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 	</figcaption>
 </figure>

 While working with different brands you might encounter examples where certain variations/themes are supported in one brand but not in another.
 For example o-message Action message supports internal and whitelabel brands but not core.
-In this kind of situations we recommend to use create brand specific folders inside stories directory and our storybook configuration will take care of the rest.
+In this kind of situation create brand specific folders inside the `stories` directory and our storybook configuration will take care of the rest.
 Example directory structure:

 `stories/*.stories.tsx` - stories for all brands
 `stories/[brand]/*.stories.tsx` - stories for a specific brand